madmous/madClones/README.md

 [Trello](http://trello.com) clone being built with NodeJS, Express, MongoDB, React and Redux.

-Being a fan of Software Craftmanship, TDD, BDD and CI practices, this project's main goal is to follow all the coding standard and best practices.
+I am a fan of Software Craftmanship, TDD, BDD and CI practices; therefore this project's main goal is to follow all the coding standard and best practices.

 A high understanding of Javascript or any frameworks used is necessary to contribute.